 Look for an underlying cause if there is widespread or recurrent candidiasis (see 'Risk factors', above).

-- Usually, topical imidazole cream - eg, clotrimazole, econazole, ketoconazole, or miconazole.
+- First-line pharmacological treatment is usually a topical imidazole cream - eg, clotrimazole, econazole, ketoconazole, or miconazole.
+(Ketoconazole is licensed for adults only.)

 - Topical terbinafine is an alternative.